Introduction to Multi-Armed Bandits

 \LinesNotNumbered

-Choosing the best option in the short term is often called the ``greedy" choice in the computer science literature, hence the name ``epsilon-greedy".
+Choosing the best option in the short term is often called the ``greedy" choice in the computer science literature, hence the name ``Epsilon-greedy".
 The exploration is uniform over arms, which is similar to the ``round-robin" exploration in the explore-first algorithm.
 Since exploration is now spread uniformly over time, one can hope to derive meaningful regret bounds even for small $t$.
 We focus on exploration probability $\eps_t \sim t^{-1/3}$ (ignoring the dependence on $K$ and $\log t$ for a moment), so that the expected number of exploration rounds up to round $t$ is on the order of $t^{2/3}$, same as in Explore-first with time horizon $T=t$.
 We derive the same regret bound as in Theorem~\ref{IID:thm:explore-first}, but now it holds for all rounds $t$.
-The proof relies on a more refined clean event which we introduce in the next section, and is left as an exercise (see Exercise~\ref{IID:ex:eps-greedy}).

 \begin{theorem} Epsilon-greedy algorithm with exploration probabilities $\eps_t=t^{-1/3} \cdot (K\log t)^{1/3}$ achieves regret bound $\E[R(t)] \leq t^{2/3} \cdot O(K \log t)^{1/3}$ for each round $t$. \end{theorem}